Judiciary of Sweden: Prosecutors

 Swedish prosecutors are lawyers who are employed by the Swedish Prosecution Authority (Åklagarmyndigheten) and who direct the work of the police in cases concerning criminality.
-The prosecutor decides on whether to bring charges in a case, and he or she appears in court.
+The prosecutor decides on whether to bring charges in a case, and appears in court.
 In all criminal cases, the prosecutors make decisions concerning arrests and charges on behalf of the public, and are the only public officials who can make such decisions - there is a possibility, rarely used, for private individuals to present a private prosecution (enskilt åtal) as well.
 (The exception is cases concerning crimes against the freedom of the press, for which the Chancellor of Justice acts as prosecutor.)
 In court, the prosecutor is not necessarily in an adversarial relationship to the defendant, but is under an obligation to investigate and present information which is to the advantage of the defendant as well as to his or her disadvantage.
 He is not a member of the bench, nor does he participate in the private deliberations of the court.

 The prosecutor is also the only public official who can decide to appeal public prosecution cases to courts of appeal.
 (As well as the defence, victims, their representatives and other parties to the case (målsäganden) can also appeal.)
 When a case has been decided by a court of appeal, the right to appeal to the Supreme Court passes from the prosecutor of the individual case to the Prosecutor-General of Sweden (riksåklagaren).